MatthijsBrem/wheelchair-design-platform/README.md

 There is also a check to see if the previous prediction was not sitting because this means that the music needs to be turned on no matter the current predicted posture.
 Inside this check you get a preview of how the communication with pure data works, more about this in the next chapter.
 #    Pure data

-Pure Data is a visual programming language that can be used to manipulate data (e.g. video data or audio data).
+In order to manipulate the music that is being played on the Pi, another programming language is used, which suits itself well to music manipulation.
+This language is called Pure Data.
+Pure Data is used as the link between the sensor data that is processed in python on the Pi and the audio output.

+After the processing of the sensor data in python, the commands that correspond with the behavior are sent to PureData over a socket, using TCP communication.
+PureData receives these commands and routes them to the right parts in the code.
+This then controls the different variables that adjust pitch/play direction/delay.
 The advantage of Pure Data is, that it runs on linux and thus can be run on the raspberry pi.

 The latest version of Pure Data can be found on the Pure Data website (https://puredata.info/downloads)